silencer-pl/cmss13/.github/guides/AUTODOC.md

 Modules are the best way to describe the structure/intent of a package of code where you don't want to be tied to the formal layout of the class structure.

-On CM-SS13 we do this by adding markdown files inside the `code` directory that will also be rendered and added to the modules tree.
+In Sector Patrol we do this by adding markdown files inside the `code` directory that will also be rendered and added to the modules tree.
 The structure for these is deliberately not defined, so you can be as freeform and as wheeling as you would like.